Pardot Campaigns Quick Audit: Visualising the System

 The true value of the Pardot Quick Audit lies in the expert recommendations.
 Remember, this comprehensive list of best-practice pointers will be applied to your objectives and systems architecture.

 Each section of the audit comes with detailed priority-status recommendations.
-In addition to these, general recommendations will be made for each section of the audit based on insights gained through the discovery phase, Pardot best practice and actionable pointers for campaign optimisation.
+In addition to these, general recommendations will be made for each section of the audit based on insights gained through the discovery phase, Pardot best practices, and actionable pointers for campaign optimisation.

 With a tiered list of recommendations including the justification for each, you’re able to scope subsequent projects for building out automation campaigns.
 There will be areas within the recommendations that your in-house team can implement.
 Equally, it’s likely that you’ll have to seek external support for more advanced areas.